appdev-lessons/contact-book-first-database/content.md

 #### Reloading `rails console`

-The first inherited method we'll try in `rails console` is `Contact.count`:
+The first inherited method we'll try in `rails console` is `Contact.count`.
+At the terminal where you have run `rails console` to start a console session, try:

 ```
 [2] pry(main)> Contact.count